Tips to help you take care during the Cape storm

 - If you are in an area prone to severe frost or snow, make sure that the structures around your home can handle the extra weight, and that you are equipped to clear any build-ups as need be.
 Reinforce structures where necessary.

-- When hail and snow are forecast, try to make arrangements to park your car undercover and delay travelling until the storm has subsided.
+- When hail and snow are forecasts, try to make arrangements to park your car undercover and delay travelling until the storm has subsided.

 - If you are caught in a storm, look for cover.
 This could include a covered car park, a petrol station or under a bridge.
 However, take extreme care when pulling-over, put on your hazard lights, and don’t risk your safety or the safety of others by dashing madly for cover.